xrmxrm/LearnLog/README.md

 ## Pages

 Pages require URLs, views, and templates.
 URLs are defined by patterns which determine which page to return.
 The page is defined by a view, which may use a template.
+Some pages use forms to obtain user input.

 ### URLs